opencast/opencast/docs/guides/admin/docs/modules/googlespeechtranscripts.md

 ### Step 4: Add encoding profile for extracting audio

 The Google Speech-to-Text service has limitations on audio types.
 [Supported audio type are here](https://cloud.google.com/speech-to-text/docs/reference/rest/v1p1beta1/RecognitionConfig#AudioEncoding).
-Try using the encoding profile suggested in etc/encoding/googlespeech-audio.properties.
+By default Opencast will use the encoding settings in etc/encoding/googlespeech-audio.properties.

 ### Step 5: Add workflow operations and create new workflow